 Detachment of non-contributing territory from the CSA is a governance alternative.
 In 1990, the "Canyons" area was annexed to the CSA without an associated property tax allocation to the CSA.
-The GHAD discovered this oversight in December 2012, and has removed the affected area from its service area until the funding problem is resolved.
 Detachment appears to be premature at this time.
 The GHAD, the County and affected property owners are actively attempting to identify an alternative funding source, such as assessments, to ensure that the Canyons receives geologic hazard abatement services in the future.